 In this article, we will look at some of the top companion and social robots for the elderly.

 The robot can remind people to take their medicines or arrange cabs.
-It can also recall owner’s appointments and prompt suggestions relevant to the current schedule.
-Elder users can play games, access social media, and conduct on-screen video chats to stay connected to outside world.
+It can also recall the owner’s appointments and prompt suggestions relevant to the current schedule.
+Older users can play games, access social media, and conduct on-screen video chats to stay connected to the outside world.
 ElliQ may suggest music, podcasts, or audiobooks that the user may enjoy and may also recommend health activities such as walking when the user has been engaged in long-term sedentary activity.

-RIKEN and Sumitomo Riko Limited scientists have developed ROBEAR, a nursing robot that can do tasks such as lifting a patient from a bed in a wheelchair or supporting a patient who is standing, but needs help.
+RIKEN and Sumitomo Riko Limited scientists have developed ROBEAR, a nursing robot that can do tasks such as lifting a patient from a bed in a wheelchair or supporting a patient who is standing but needs help.

 A successor to RIBA (2009) and RIBA-II (2011), ROBEAR is lighter than its predecessors, weighing just 140 kilograms compared to RIBA-II’s 230 kilograms, and it incorporates several features that enable it to exert force in a gentle way.

 This robot is like a giant, gentle, cartoon-shaped bear.
-It has actuators with a very low gear ratio, which enables joints to move very fast and accurately.
+It has actuators with a meager gear ratio, which enables joints to move very fast and accurately.
 It also includes three types of sensors: torque sensors and tactile rubber-type capability sensors that allow gentle movement and ensure that the robot carries out power-intensive tasks such as lifting patients without jeopardizing them.

-The human-sized, smiling robot combines state-of-the art technology to provide residents with frequent inspection and non-medical care.
-SAM’s main goals were to cope with the increased operating costs, staff turnover, accidents and isolation of the elderly.
-SAM enables healthcare workers to guarantee remote monitoring, physical safety and communication between residents, loved ones and staff.
+The human-sized, smiling robot combines state-of-the-art technology to provide residents with frequent inspection and non-medical care.
+SAM’s main goals were to cope with the increased operating costs, staff turnover, accidents, and isolation of the elderly.
+SAM enables healthcare workers to guarantee remote monitoring, physical safety, and communication between residents, loved ones, and staff.

 Zora is an interactive caregiver who joins residents in aerobics and singing, playing games and reading.
 Zora weighs only 5,7 kg and is just over 57 cm.
 While Zora is small, she speaks an impressive nineteen languages.
 Zora takes care of both children and adults.

 Over 1,000 robots were sold to hospitals and care facilities so dar.
-The Belgian company Zora Bots makes friendly, intelligent companions with only one goal: to make your life more comfortable, fun, healthier and relaxed.
+The Belgian company Zora Bots makes friendly, intelligent companions with only one goal: to make your life more comfortable, fun, healthier, and relaxed.
 Naturally, Zora is not a substitute for a trained human caregiver or health care worker, but she makes people smile!

-AvatarMind’s iPal is a humanoid robotic caregiver, designed to serve children and the elderly as a social companion, educator and safety monitor.
+AvatarMind’s iPal is a humanoid robotic caregiver, designed to serve children and the elderly as a social companion, educator, and safety monitor.
 This mobile robot has legs mounted on wheels to move around the house.
-It can sing, dance, chat, and provide basic services.
+It can sing, dance, chat, and provide essential services.
 It has a wide range of motion in its arms and neck, built-in obstacle avoidance software, and a low gravity center that increases its stability.
-It’s 3.5 feet tall, 27.5 pounds, and comes with built-in camera, five microphones, and WiFi / Bluetooth capabilities.
+It’s 3.5 feet tall, 27.5 pounds, and comes with a built-in camera, five microphones, and WiFi / Bluetooth capabilities.

 The technology allows the robot to record video and sound that can provide the best support for clinicians and family members.
 Family members can watch their beloved from or outside their rooms and can even interact with their beloved person remotely via iPal.